 Recently I was meeting with a team of union leaders and managers to discuss their shift schedules and our process for evaluating shift schedules and finding better alternatives.
-One of the things I often do during the introduction part of the meeting is ask people to tell me what they want to discuss over the next couple of hours.
-In this meeting one of the union leaders semi-jokingly said he wanted to know "when is the best time to sleep on shift?"
+One of the things I often do during the introduction part of the meeting is to ask people to tell me what they want to discuss over the next couple of hours.
+In this meeting, one of the union leaders semi-jokingly said he wanted to know “when is the best time to sleep on shift?”Β

 Well, that turns out to be a good question.
 Most of us have probably experienced the alertness boost resulting from a short duration nap.
-Studies have shown that both alertness levels and performance can improve when shift workers are allowed to sleep on night shifts Here is one study that showed a strong positive impact, and another one that showed a positive impact, though not as strong as the first one.
-And there are many other similar results.
+Studies have shown that both alertness levels and performance can improve when shift workers are allowed to sleep on night shifts.

 Unfortunately, most organizations have no provision for sleeping on shift.
 The concerns raised are often around the manageability of the naps.
 Questions like:

 - How do we ensure people come back to work?

 - How do we keep people safe while they are napping?

 - How do we ensure the nap rooms are only used for naps?